thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Uxn](https://100r.co/site/uxn.html), and consequently, [Varvara](https://wiki.xxiivv.com/site/varvara.html): a really small computing stack, designed to be really resilient, under the idea of permacomputing.
 Varvara embeds Uxn and extends it with a variable-sized screen, file and console I/O, controller, mouse and keyboard input, audio capabilities, etc.

+- [OCaml](https://ocaml.org/): OCaml is "an industrial-strength functional programming language with an emphasis on expressiveness and safety". that's buzzwords to me, I just like the language.

 <h2 id="pldev">programming language development</h2>

 - [Crafting Interpreters](https://craftinginterpreters.com): a book that teaches the reader how to make two interpreters, a treewalk one written in Java and a bytecode one in C for an ad-hoc programming language called Lox. made by the creator of the Wren programming language.